 Inter-Partition Space: Unused sectors on a track located between the start of the partition and the partition boot record.
 This space is important because it is possible for a user to hide information here.
+See Track and Partition.

-Intranet: A private network that uses Internet-related technologies to provide services within an organization.
+Intranet: A private network that uses Internet-related technologies to provide services within an organization or defined infrastructure.

 IP address (Internet Protocol address): A string of four numbers separated by periods used to represent a computer on the Internet - a unique identifier for the physical location of the server containing the data.
-See TCP/IP (e.g., 206-1432.001).
+See TCP/IP (e.g., 128.24.62.1).

-IPX/SPX:Communications protocol used by Novell networks.
+IPX/SPX: Communications protocol used by Novell networks.